cds-snc/notification-documentation/src/en/send.md

 # Send a message

 You can use GC Notify to send emails and text messages.
+This API allows you to send email or text message notifications to users and track their progress.
+You might send out notifications in response to user-generated events, like a receipt after they apply to your service or you might send out notifications as a reminder, when a payment is due.

 ## Send an email